-Suppose you want to find everything 3 away from you.
-It’s faster to find
+The other use: suppose you want to find everything 3 away from you.
+Take

-The important thing is, sqrMagnitude does nothing useful – it just runs faster but makes you think harder to write the program.
+The important thing is, sqrMagnitude does nothing useful – it can sometimes be a smidge faster, but makes you think harder to write the program.

 Real trig functions, like sin, cosine …use radians instead of degrees.
 They’re different in three ways: